junxit/us-congress-bills-113/metadata.md

 - 2013-04-22 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 52.
 - 2013-06-19 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S4717-4722; text as passed Senate: CR S4720)
 - 2013-06-19 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S4717-4722; text as passed Senate: CR S4720)
+- 2013-06-20 — Message on Senate action sent to the House.
+- 2013-06-20 — Received in the House.
+- 2013-06-20 — Referred to the Committee on Natural Resources, and in addition to the Committee on the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2013-06-20 — Referred to the Committee on Natural Resources, and in addition to the Committee on the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.